 The Guildford Godalming Greenway, a community driven cycle and walking route between the two towns, was adopted into the Cycle Plan by Guildford Local Committee.
 Information on the route and the report taken to Local Committee is on the 13 June page under Item 53/18

-A new section of cycle track has opened, extending the existing cycle track from Wooden Bridge to Surrey Way.
-This is part of the ongoing project to create a continuous cycle track between London Road and Surrey Research Park.
+A new section of cycle track has opened, extending the existing cycle track along the A25 from Wooden Bridge to Surrey Way.

 Guildford Borough Council Executive has approved an iconic new gateway bridge.
-Walnut Bridge will be replaced with a modern, cable stayed bridge which is wider for cyclists and pedestrians.
-The new bridge is one of a number of projects being progressed by both Guildford Borough Council and Surrey county council as part of the Guildford Town Centre transport package, which consists of a number of schemes to encourage walking and cycling to and through the town centre.
+Walnut Bridge will be replaced with a modern wider bridge which will be wide enough to accommodate both cyclists and pedestrians.
+The new bridge is one of a number of projects being progressed by both Guildford Borough Council and Surrey County Council as part of the Guildford Town Centre Transport Package, which consists of a number of schemes to encourage walking and cycling to and through the town centre.